 Being aware of the tax due dates in China is important because they are different than the US deadlines.
 For example, you will need to file your Chinese tax return before you file your US tax for expats.

 The tax year in China is the same as the United States: January 1st through December 31st.
-Unlike the US, Chinese taxes must be filed with the State Administration of Taxation by March 31st.
+Unlike the US, Chinese taxes must be filed with the State Administration of Taxation between March 1st and June 30th the following year.
 China does not offer extensions for any taxpayers and does apply penalties in the event of a late filing.

 Your employer will be required to pay taxes for you on a monthly basis.
 You are also required to file a return if you meet the following criteria: